dsp/dsp.github.io/content/posts/2024-02-24-i-want-to-like-nushell/index.md

 So now I am stuck.
 I really want to like nushell.
 It comes close to the shell I always wanted (okay, i really want a shell with a purely functional programming language, probably ocaml style, but hey...one can wish), but in the end, I can't shake the feeling that for all the cool stuff they are doing, they don't focus on the core of a shell.

 I don't want to go back to bash and zsh, and yet I often have to.

+# Community
+After I published this post, the community reached out to me.
+I got some of the details wrong and changed the post accordingly.
+I want to say thanks to [fdncred](https://github.com/fdncred) and others in the nushell discord server.
+It's been an incredible nice and helpful community.